andylighthouse/twitterBot/README.md

 # twitterBot

--Playing around with twitter api
+-playing around with twitter api

--Using RiTa.js, working with markov chain
+-using RiTa.js to make bot sound like me, working with markov chain

 Work in progress...